Resources and Reopening Information

 Exposure Prevention, Preparedness, and Response

 The Grosse Pointe Public Library takes the health and safety of our employees very seriously.
 With the spread of the coronavirus or “COVID-19,” the Grosse Pointe Public Library must remain vigilant in mitigating the outbreak.
 In order to be safe and maintain operations, we have developed this COVID-19 Exposure Prevention, Preparedness, and Response Plan to be implemented, to the extent feasible and appropriate, throughout the Grosse Pointe Public Library.
-The Grosse Pointe Public Library has also identified a team of employees to monitor the related guidance that the U.S. Center for Disease Control and Prevention (“CDC”) and Occupational Safety and Health Administration (“OSHA”) continue to make available.
+The Grosse Pointe Public Library has also identified a team of employees to monitor the related guidance that the U.S. Center for Disease Control and Prevention (“CDC”), Occupational Safety and Health Administration (“OSHA”), and Michigan Occupational Safety and Health Administration (“MIOSHA”) continue to make available.

-This Plan is based on information available from the CDC and OSHA at the time of its development and is subject to change based on further information provided by the CDC, OSHA, and other public officials.
+This Plan is based on information available from the CDC, OSHA and MIOSHA at the time of its development and is subject to change based on further information provided by the CDC, OSHA, MIOSHA and other public officials.
 The Grosse Pointe Public Library may also amend this Plan based on operational needs.
 As further scientific and medical knowledge regarding COVID-19 is obtained, it is likely that we will need to adapt our procedures.

 Responsibilities of Branch Managers

 All managers must be familiar with this Plan and be ready to answer questions from employees.
 Managers must set a good example by following this Plan at all times.
 This involves practicing good personal hygiene and workplace safety practices to prevent the spread of the virus.
 Managers and supervisors must encourage this same behavior from all employees.